Conjoined twins, 19, who were abandoned by their parents when they were born, land their first job after graduating from high school – with two salaries.

 They were offered a job as electricians by the government-owned Punjab State Power Corporation Limited (PSPCL), for which they will be paid around £100 per month.

-They’ve always enjoyed fixing things and would attempt to repair any broken appliances at their shelter when they were younger.
+They have always enjoyed fixing things and would try to repair any broken appliances at their shelter when they were younger.

 The twins earned an electronics diploma.

-They will work in the supply control room, looking after electrical appliances in their new position.
+They will work in the supply control room, where they will be responsible for electrical appliances.

-“We are grateful to the Punjab government for recognising our talent,” the twins told the Independent.
+“We are grateful to the Punjab government for recognising our talent,” the twins said in an interview with the Independent.

-After visiting a training site and demonstrating a keen interest in electrics, officials at the power company were impressed.
+After visiting a training site and demonstrating a keen interest in electrics, officials from the power company were impressed.

-The twins demonstrated great technical knowledge, according to Venu Parsad, chief managing director of PSPCL.
+The twins demonstrated excellent technical knowledge, according to Venu Parsad, chief managing director of PSPCL.

-“We thank the Punjab government and the Pingalwara institution, which schooled us,” Sohna and Mohna said in a tweet to NDTV.
+“We thank the Punjab government and the Pingalwara institution, which schooled us, for the opportunity,” Sohna and Mohna said in a tweet to NDTV.

 The twins each have their own hearts, kidneys, and spinal cords, as well as two sets of arms, but they share a liver, gallbladder, spleen, and legs.

-Doctors refused to separate the twins because doing so could have resulted in one of them dying.
+Doctors refused to separate the twins because doing so might have resulted in one of them dying.

-Two conjoined one-year-old twin boys have returned to Yemen after undergoing successful surgery to separate them earlier this year in Jordan.
+Two conjoined one-year-old twin boys have returned home to Yemen after undergoing successful surgery to separate them in Jordan earlier this year.

-Ahmed and Mohamed, who were born on December 16, 2020, at the Al-Sabeen Children’s Hospital in Sanaa, Yemen, underwent successful separation surgery at the Speciality Hospital in Amman, Jordan.
+Ahmed and Mohamed, twins born on December 16, 2020, at the Al-Sabeen Children’s Hospital in Sanaa, Yemen, underwent successful separation surgery in July of this year at the Speciality Hospital in Amman, Jordan.

-According to UNICEF, the children have returned home on a United Nations medical flight to Yemen’s capital.
+According to a press release from UNICEF, the children have returned home on a United Nations medical flight to Sanaa, Yemen’s capital.